 This change means frosty cool nights, when one can finally sleep soundly under heavy goose down blankets.
 Hot coffee tastes sweeter on cold mornings, and you might have to scrape frost off of your window before driving to your favorite outdoor destination.

-Leaves change their colors and put on a show for locals and tourists alike – a natural phenomenon unrivaled by any other.
+Leaves change their colors and put on a show for locals and tourists alike – Maine fall foliage is a natural phenomenon unrivaled by any other.
 Hiking, backpacking and camping are more accessible without the summer crowds, and those willing will be treated to see vacationland in one of its finest forms.

 Lowering day and night temperatures signal the perfect time for evening bonfires and freshly squeezed hot apple cider.
 The days are best spent pumpkin carving, apple picking and spending a few more moments fresh water fishing.